Nathan-Wall/Spawn/README.md

 To create an object use `like`.

 	var Pizza = like();
-	// Pizza is an object which has no prototype.
+	// Pizza is an object which has no prototype -- it's not like anything else.

     Object.getPrototypeOf(Pizza); // => null

 To create an object which inherits from another object, use `like` again.

 	var CheesePizza = like(Pizza);
+	// CheesePizza is like Pizza

-	// CheesePizza inherits from Pizza
+An inheritance relationship is built: CheesePizza inherits from Pizza.

 The `like` function accepts a second optional argument, a map of properties to add to the new object.